Minnesota woman killed by police: Why the answers may be months away

 - "We are desperate for information," the slain woman's fiancé says

-(CNN)Few people know why police killed Justine Ruszczyk -- not her family, not her friends, not even the mayor.
+Minneapolis (CNN)Few people know why police killed Justine Ruszczyk -- but not her family, her friends, nor even the mayor.

 It's been three days since the Minnesota woman was killed after calling 911 to report a possible assault.
 And it may be several more months before the state's Department of Public Safety says exactly what happened.